oroinc/platform/src/Oro/Bundle/UserBundle/Resources/doc/api/user.md

 #### get_subresource

-Retrieve the record of the organization that a specific user belongs to.
+Retrieve a record of the organization that a specific user belongs to.

 #### get_relationship